 The No Recourse, North East working group was set up at the end of 2014 with the aim of sharing case studies and learning with partner agencies, focusing on cases where agencies have tried to support clients with No Recourse to Public Funds.
 Many people from outside of the UK have ‘no recourse to public funds’ stipulated in their visas, preventing them from accessing most housing, homeless and welfare benefit assistance.
 Often these case studies show the very difficult circumstances people find themselves in, usually with a significant impact on young and/or vulnerable people.

-The group is made up mainly of third sector organisations (such as Shelter, the Minority Ethnic Housing Project and GREC) as well as representatives from the public sector, e.g. the Housing Access Service.
+The group is made up mainly of third sector organisations (such as Shelter, GREC, Aberdeen Cyrenians) as well as representatives from the public sector, e.g. the Housing Access Service and Financial Inclusion Team.